HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 [info] Installing the ‘ha’ cli
 [info] Switching to cgroup v1
 [info] Within a few minutes you will be able to reach Home Assistant at:
-[info] http://<homeassistant.local>:8123 or using the IP address of your pi # remove the “>” and “<” [info] machine: http://<Your Pi’s IP Address>:8123
+[info] http://homeassistant.local:8123 or using the IP address of Raspberry Pi [info] machine: http://<Your Pi’s IP Address>:8123
 ```
 After setup finished without errors you can go on.

-Restart your entire system with the following command.
+Restart your **entire** system with the following command.
-It’s **NOT** enough to have the created docker container restarted.
 ```
 reboot
 ```